Easy ways to start zero waste living?! I hear you screaming. Zero waste can definitely feel like an overwhelming concept to grapple with.

 Want to create a zero waste living community?

 Recommended reading: Transforming Communities: How People Like You Are Healing Their Neighborhoods by Sandhya Rani Jha

 - Identify your zero waste skill (something sustainable you’ve been doing for a while and are good at) and teach a workshop on it!
+Zero waste living is all about sharing ideas.
 Need some ideas?
 Here are four simple zero waste workshops you can use in your community to share zero waste.

 - Help your community with food security.
 If you live in an urban area, get involved with established community gardens.
 If you live somewhere with space, use your lawn to create an informal neighborhood CSA.
 You’d be surprised at how many eager hands will help you if you promise fresh produce!